-Cartilage Piercing Bumps - Causes & Treatments Guide
+Cartilage Piercing Bump: Causes & Treatment

-What Are Cartilage Piercing Bumps?
+What Is A Cartilage Piercing Bump?

 An infection will look red and be hot or painful when touched.
 It may also leak pus or blood.
 A keloid piercing bump should not present these symptoms.

 Another potential cause of an infected piercing is using jewelry made with materials that you’re allergic to.
 Many people are allergic to nickel and metal alloys.
 An alloy is simply a metal made from a combination of different metals, and they often contain cheap metals that are irritating to the skin.
 Also, note that anything less than 24 karat gold contains some nickel, so avoid this if you develop a nickel allergy.

 Finally, remember that you can develop more than one bump at a single time.
-Therefore, if you get a double cartilage piercing for example, you could go on to develop two bumps instead of just one (although this isn’t always the case).
+Therefore, if you get a double cartilage piercing for example, you could go on to develop two bumps instead of just the one (although this isn’t always the case).

-Getting rid of your cartilage piercing bump, of course, depends on which type of bump you have.
+Getting rid of your piercing bump, of course, depends on which type of bump you have.
 For infected piercings, you need to treat the cause of the infection, which is bacteria in the piercing hole.
 For new piercings, leave the jewelry in, but be vigilant and keep a close eye.

-Rinse The Piercing
+1. Rinse The Piercing

 You should be rinsing your new piercing with a saline solution/sea salt soak daily anyway, but if you haven’t been, and an infection sets in, it’s definitely time to start.
 It’s the best and easiest way to keep bacteria spread under control around the piercing (along with not touching the area).
 Once your piercing has completely healed, you can stop the daily saline use.

 At this point, proper piercing hygiene will mainly consist of changing out the jewelry occasionally, and cleaning it before putting it back in your ear.